 Nevertheless, this VN has a lot of flavour, a lot more than other VNs - just based on the timing of the music, the interactive games and the visuals.
 It's one heck of an experience.

 It's a game.
 Chemistry and philosophy - how fun!
-The various plot elements, while still leading to some reconstitution of thought, probably weren't unified well enough into a coherent whole.
+The various plot elements, while still evoking a bit of thought - such as how they provided a valid, negative-proof model for the existence of the intangible soul, probably weren't unified well enough into a coherent whole.
 In the end it felt too much like a game, and I never really had a sensation of actual danger.
 Rather like Ever17 in that respect.